-The nomination period for the 2021 Annuals Awards are now OPEN.
+The nomination period for the 2021 Annuals Awards are CLOSED.
 Please review the Nominations & Criteria section for more information.

 Each year, the Association of Fish & Wildlife Agencies honors individuals and organizations for their exemplary commitment to conservation stewardship through its prestigious Annual Awards program.

 Seth Gordon Award, the Association's highest honor, is conferred on Administrators who have worked steadfastly and effectively for the best use of North American natural resources in the public trust and for contributions to the programs of the Association.

 The John L. Morris Award recognizes lifetime commitment to fish and wildlife stewardship by citizen conservationists who have exhibited exemplary leadership at the highest level and demonstrated a steadfast commitment to large scale natural resouce challenges.

 The Ernest Thompson Seton Award is given to the state, provincial, or federal agency which has best promoted a public awareness of the need to support the science and practice of wildlife management.
 A companion award is also presented to the individual deemed by the agency as the one most responsible for its successful and award-winning program.

 The Boone and Crockett Award is sponsored by the Boone and Crockett Club and awarded to a state, territorial or provincial agency for outstanding achievement in promoting and encouraging outdoor ethics.
 A companion award is given to the individual who has been the prime mover in the recognized program.

 The Mark Reeff Award recognizes a distinguished young professional under the age of 35 for outstanding service in the conservation of fish and wildlife resources.